tiongjjyi/tp/docs/UserGuide.md

 * `delete` an existing course
 * `clear` all existing courses
 * `find` all courses with course name containing the keyword specified
-* `reset` the course list displayed to its original order
+* `reset` the course list being displayed to its original order

-The `select` command brings you to the Course page of the selected course.
+There is also a `select` command that brings you to the course page of the selected course.

 [_Back to Top_](#table-of-contents)